 Legato is where the main difficulties in shifting lie.
 If we have enough time (silence) in which to find our new note, any shift becomes “easy”.
-We do our best to play a smooth legato across bow changes but the ultimate legato shift is, of course, in the same bow (slurred) and with no release of bow pressure or speed during the shift.
-When we have to shift in these circumstances, all our shifting “defects” are revealed, and perfecting this skill is what really teaches us how to shift.
+While we do our best to play a smooth legato across bow changes, the ultimate legato shift is, of course, in the same bow (slurred) and with no release of bow pressure or speed during the shift.
+When we shift in these circumstances, all our shifting “defects” are revealed, and perfecting this skill is what really teaches us how to shift.
 This is where we really learn how to make every shift sound exactly how we want it to sound.
 But how should a shift sound ?
 Are there “rules” about this ?
 Yes!!

 Ideally every shift should sound like a same finger shift, in which the amount of connection between the notes (glissando) is chosen uniquely according to musical taste and expressivity, just like a singer.
 Achieving this – making every shift sound like a same finger shift – becomes progressively more difficult according to the type of shift.
 Same finger shifts have “zero difficulty” and “scale-arpeggio shifts” have the maximum difficulty, while “assisted shifts” are somewhere in between.

 During a slurred shift we often make use of a momentary relaxation of bow pressure and speed in order to camouflage (diminish, hide) the audible glissando.
 This is an especially useful tool, allowing us to shift smoothly (slowly) without having an ugly or stylistically unsuitable audible glissando.
 Although this might seem to sacrifice the smooth legato, converting it into a portato, in fact this effect is often barely audible and well worth it.
 We use this technique especially in music of the Baroque and Classical epochs as in the following example from Schubert’s “Shepherd on the Rock”.